joelcanepa/lisp-rsa/README.md

 * 1024
 * 1536
 * 2048
+* 4096

-These key lengths are covered in NIST FIPS 186-5 and they have explicitly coded the necessary rounds of miller rabin test to guarantee a probability error of 2^-100.
+These key lengths (excepct for 4096) are covered in NIST FIPS 186-5 and they have the necessary rounds of miller rabin test coded to guarantee a probability error of 2^-100.

 ## Extra options